raphaelbastide/1962/INSTRUCTIONS.md

 ### Révisables

-This part concerns the project “Révisable 1” and 1962 v0.9.
+This section concerns the project “Révisable 1” and 1962 v0.9.
 A special format is used to describe the strokes strings can trace in a grid space.

 A grid is composed by points that can be connected by strings.
 Each point of a grid can hold extremities of strings, part of strings, or nothing.